reimagined/hacker-news-resolve/README.md

 }
 ```

-We don’t need to create a particular aggregate for a comment, as it is depends on a story.
+We can use the existing story aggregate without creation a particular aggregate for a comment, as it is depends on a story.
-So, use the existing `story` aggregate.
-As usual, validate all input fields and check whether an aggregate exists.
+You should validate all input fields and check whether an aggregate exists.

 ```js
 // ./common/aggregates/story.js